mermaid-min/mermaid-min.github.io/essays/intoBootstrap.md

 ### Final Thoughts: More to Explore

-Bootstrap, for me, was a challenge at first, but now it feels more like a gateway to learning even more about web development.
+Bootstrap, for me, started as a challenge but has since evolved into a gateway for further exploration in web development.
 What started as an intimidating framework turned into something that helped me realize how exciting and manageable frontend design can be.
 Sure, it’s not perfect for every project, but it does exactly what it’s meant to: make web development accessible and consistent.
 That’s the power of Bootstrap.
-I know I’ve only learned a fraction of what it can do, but I’m eager to see where this new knowledge will take me.
+I know I’ve only learned a fraction of what Bootstrap can do, but I’m eager to see where this new knowledge will lead me.